AkshayaDA/Road-Accident-Analysis/README.md

 Client Wants Accident Analysis for year 2021 and 2022. they want insights on below Requirements-

-1.Primary KPI- Total Casualities and Total Accident Values for Current Year and YOY growth.
+1.Primary KPI- Total Casualties taken place after the accident.

-2.Primary KPI's- Total Casualties by accident severity for current year and YoY growth.
+2.Primary KPI's- Total Casualties & percentage of total with respect to accident severity and maximum casualties by type of vehicle.

-3.Secondary KPI's- Total Casualties with respect to vechicles type for current year.
+3.Secondary KPI's- Total Casualties with respect to vehicle type.

 4.Monthly trend show comparison of casualties for current year and previous year.

-5.Casualties by road type for current year.
+5.Maximum Casualties by road type .

-6.Current year Caasualties by road or loacation and Day or Night.
+6.Distribution of total casualties by Road Surface.

-7.Total casualties and Total accident by location.
+7.Relation between Casualties by Area/ Location & by Day/Night.